lx7555/Synthetic-Boat-Sequence/README.md

 research.
 Besides, we utilize synthetic dataset and corresponding real dataset to conduct experiments for change detection.
 The experimental results indicate that: 1) the STabCD model achieves the best result in complex real or synthetic water-scene; 2) change detection models of UAVs can be quantitatively analyzed and tested under synthetic scenario challenges.

+## Examples of the real and synthetic dataset